aboucaud/deeplearning4astro_labs_2019/README.md

 _Authors: Alexandre Boucaud & Marc Huertas-Company_

-These pages contain all the required information to run the tutorials.
+These pages contain all the required information to run the tutorials of the [course](https://github.com/mhuertascompany/deeplearning4astronomy).
 Please follow the instructions below to set up ypur environment.

 ### Set up your environment